Stan125/jekyll-doc-project/_docs/Sites/References/linear_models.md

 **[Linear regression short videos from Stats Quest](https://www.youtube.com/playlist?list=PLblh5JKOoLUIzaEkCLIUxQFjPIlapw8nU)**

-*Chris says: “A series of short usually 5-15 min videos which simply explain a lot of the basics”.*
+*Chris says: A series of short usually 5-15 min videos which simply explain a lot of the basics.*